nubisproject/nubis-docs/PREREQUISITES.md

 ### GitHub Account
 Nubis is entirely hosted on github, and we derive most of our workflows from GitHub's recommended practices.

 If you are new to git or GitHub, you are probably better familiarizing yourself with that first.
+There are a lot of handy tutorials straight from the source [here](https://www.atlassian.com/git/tutorials/)

-You don't strictly speaking need a GitHub account, but if you plan on contributing back, you'll need one.
-It doesn't have to be special, just any old account will do.
-To set up for a GitHub account, click [here](https://github.com/join).
+Firts you will need to set up an account on GitHub.
+It doesn't have to be anything special, any old account will do.
+To set up a GitHub account, click [here](https://github.com/join).

+You will also want to set up your ssh keys with GitHub.
+You can do that [here](https://github.com/settings/ssh).

 ### git
 All our source-control is in Git, so you'll need a git client of some kind.
 Most distributions include a git client that you can install with your package manager.
 You can also get git directly from their [downloads site](https://git-scm.com/downloads).